Night Photography by David Baldwin

 Stone 34, North-Western Quadrant

-There is an interesting animal dual symbol on Stone 44 (photo here).
-Below is a diagram of this:
+There is an interesting animal dual symbol on Stone 44, shown on the diagram below:

 Even the famous Barber Stone hosts a dual symbol: